scmschmidt/trento_checks_for_supportconfig/README.md

 ### Premium Checks and Custom Checks

-Trento differentiates between community checks which are part of the GitHub repo and premium checks are located in https://gitlab.suse.de/trento-project/wanda-premium-checks.
+Trento differentiates between community checks which are part of the GitHub repo and premium checks, which are located in https://gitlab.suse.de/trento-project/wanda-premium-checks.

 To add the premium checks, copy the files from `https://gitlab.suse.de/trento-project/wanda-premium-checks/-/tree/main/priv/catalog` into `priv/catalog/` of the Wanda project directory.